 The On-It Banff bus only operates on weekends in the peak summer season.
 To catch the On-It bus, you’ll need to catch a Calgary Transit bus (Route #300) from the Calgary airport to downtown Calgary.
-It’s not the easiest way to get from Calgary to Banff, but if you have the ambition to save money, you’ll save nearly $50 per person vs. an airport shuttle.
+The On-It bus is not the easiest way to get from Calgary to Banff, but if you have the ambition to save money, you’ll save nearly $50 per person vs. an airport shuttle.

 Taking a shuttle bus is not for everyone.
 If you’d like to treat yourself to some personal service, you can arrange a private transfer from Calgary Airport to Banff.

-You’ll pay a premium for the private service, but you’ll love the luxury.
+You’ll pay a premium for the private driver to Banff, but you’ll love the convenience.
 Your driver will meet you at your arrival gate and will drive you door-to-door to your Banff accommodations.